 What is an AI call assistant in 2026?

-A real-time voice agent that terminates a PSTN/SIP call, transcribes audio with a speech-to-text model, reasons with an LLM (often with tool-calling), and speaks a reply via text-to-speech — all in under 800 ms end-to-end.
+An AI call assistant is a real-time voice agent that terminates a PSTN/SIP call, transcribes audio with a speech-to-text model, reasons with an LLM (usually with tool-calling), and speaks a reply via text-to-speech — all in under 800 ms end-to-end.
 Modern systems also handle barge-in, escalation to human agents, and multilingual code-switching on the same call.

 Which API should I pick — Vapi, Retell, or OpenAI Realtime?

 Vapi for bring-your-own-stack flexibility.
-Retell for a tighter bundled outbound flow at lower all-in cost.
+Retell for a tighter bundled outbound flow.
 OpenAI Realtime for the lowest latency, when you’re comfortable wiring your own telephony (LiveKit or Twilio Media Streams).
-For regulated industries or high volume we default to a LiveKit + Deepgram + Claude 4.5 + ElevenLabs build.
+For regulated industries or high volume we default to a LiveKit + Deepgram + Claude Sonnet 4.6 + ElevenLabs build.

 What does an AI call assistant actually cost per minute?